Creating a new project for MetricQ

 write_to = "metricq_example/version.py"

-On installation, this creates a file metricq_example/version.py
+On installation, this creates a file metricq_example/version.py that

-includes variables version
+includes variables version (a str) and version_tuple

 with the parsed version information.

-Exclude this file from being tracked by git
+Exclude this file from being tracked by git:

 # in .gitignore